Skip to main content

 Associate Professor and Psy.D.
 Program Director

-• Exploring diverse pathways to developing and sustaining psychological flexibility, including those from a variety of cultural contexts.
-These include via music-based practices (Carter, Block-Lerner, Marks, Gubi, Redziniak, & Schraer-Joiner, in preparation), hatha yoga (Mullen, Protti, Block-Lerner, Marks, Sandoz, & Ricardo, 2021), poetry (Marks, Seltzer, Beck, & Block-Lerner, 2018), journaling (McManus, Block-Lerner, & Marks, in progress), engagement in spiritual and religious traditions, and spending time in nature.
+I am interested in the value of a variety of flexibility-, awe-, and joy-fostering practices, including those from diverse cultural contexts.
+These include music-based practices (Carter, Block-Lerner, Marks, Gubi, Redziniak, & Schraer-Joiner, in preparation), hatha yoga (Mullen, Protti, Block-Lerner, Marks, Sandoz, & Ricardo, 2021), poetry (Marks, Seltzer, Beck, & Block-Lerner, 2018), journaling (McManus, Block-Lerner, & Marks, in progress), engagement in spiritual and religious traditions, and spending time in nature.

-• Understanding the needs of parents and those in the process of becoming parents (Sauer, Block-Lerner, Marks, & Giordano, in preparation) and developing resources to support these populations
+This work centers around understanding the needs of parents and those in the process of becoming parents (Sauer, Block-Lerner, Marks, & Giordano, 2023) and developing resources to support these populations.

 Donald R. Marks, Psy.D.